-You could be forgiven for thinking that we were discussing a commanding routine win on the ATP Tour for Roger Federer when you hear the score line ‘6-0, 5-0, 5-0’ but in fact we are here to discuss the juggernaut that is Manchester City.
+You could be forgiven for thinking that we were discussing a commanding routine win on the ATP Tour for Roger Federer when you hear the scoreline ‘6-0, 5-0, 5-0’ but in fact, we are here to discuss the juggernaut that is Manchester City.

 Cast your minds back to the start of the 2016-2017 season and you will remember that City had a similar start to this season, running riot against opposing teams, before injuries and defensive mishaps curbed their assault on another Premier League title.
 But something seems different this season.
-There’s a steely edge and a backbone to Manchester City this season.
+There is a steely edge and a backbone to Manchester City this season.
 Opposition managers beware; just ask Mark Hughes.

 This season teams genuinely fear the blue side of Manchester.
 Only time will tell if this Manchester City side can go on to convert these sparkling performances into titles and trophies but until then – I’d advise to just sit back and enjoy the delights of total football.

 In comparison, although the red side of Manchester might have made an improvement to this season and look on course to be the only side who could go toe to toe with Guardiola’s men over the course of a full season.
 The difference in styles couldn’t be more different.
 The 0-0 draw away from home against fierce rivals Liverpool on the weekend, still a sign that Mourinho sticks to his core principles; a draw away from home is 1 point more than a defeat away from home.